Unit 4 - Challenges of Expansion

 - How does the cotton gin help the plantation owners?

 - What would have happened if the cotton gin was never invented?
-How would it have changed life then and now?
+Could it have changed life then and now?

 - Does Eli Whitney get wealthy?
-Why not?
+Why or why not?

 - How does the cotton gin expand the evil institution of slavery?
 (Use graph below)